amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

     }
     ```

+For effect size measure, Bakker computed the standardized effect size different between two effect.
+In order to equip SAM with this method, we can use the following configuration of the [Effect Strategy](/effect-strategies.md):

+??? experiment "Configuration: _Effect Strategy_"
+    ```json
+    {
+      ...
+      "experiment_parameters": {
+        ...
+        "effect_strategy": {
+          "name": "StandardizedMeanDifference"
+        }
+      }
+      ...
+    }
+    ```

-After setting Experiment parameters, we can start implementing Decision Strategy and Hacking Strategies.
+After fully configuring Experiment's parameters, we can start translating the simulation logic from a [Research Workflow](research-workflow.md) to Decision Strategy's configuration, and thereafter prepareing the list of Hacking Strategies.

 ### Strategy 1, and 3 (Without QRPs)

 #### Hacking Strategy

-In these strategies, researchers will not commit any QRPs, therefore the `probability_of_being_a_hacker` should be set to `0`.
+In 1st and 3rd strategies, researchers will NOT commit any QRPs, therefore the `probability_of_being_a_hacker` should be set to `0`.
+This is enough for configuring a researcher who does not explore the [Hacking Workflow](hacking-workflow.md).

 #### Decision Strategies

-Following the workflow depicted in Figure 1, we will able to set different decision and selection policies in place for the researcher to achieve the exact path described by Bakker.
+Following the workflow depicted in Figure 1, we are able to set different decision and selection policies in place for the researcher to achieve the exact path described by Bakker.

-The researcher always starts by checking the primary outcome, if the selected outcome is not significant and doesn’t have a positive effect (i.e.`"initial_selection_policies": [["id == 2"]]`), she continues with the first hacking strategy.
-Since in strategies 1 and 3, we are not performing any QRPs, this path will not be taken.
-In the case of small studies, the researcher will replicate 5 exact studies, and consequently choose the most desirable outcome among them.
+The researcher always starts by checking the primary outcome, if the selected outcome is not significant and doesn’t have a positive effect (i.e.`"initial_selection_policies": [["id == 2"]]`), she executes the first hacking strategy.
+Since in 1st and 3rd strategies, we are not performing any QRPs, this path will not be taken.

+In the case of small studies, the researcher will replicate 5 exact studies.
+At the end of each replication, the researcher stores the first outcome variable (as indicated by `initial_selection_policies`) in a dataset of **All Reported Outcome**, Figure 2.
+Finally, she revisits this dataset, and chooses the most desirable outcome among them.
 Her preferences can be seen under `between_replications_selection_policies` parameter.
+This setup is in place to capture the main idea behind Bakker's simulation, that is, "benefitial to a researcher to run 5 small studies instead of one large study."

 ??? decisionstrategy "Configuration: _Decision Strategy_"
     ```json